Prince-javadev/Quiz-App/README.md

 ## Overview
 The Quiz Application is a web-based platform designed to deliver a seamless and engaging quiz experience.
-Users can register, log in, take quizzes, and view their results.
+Users can register, log in(including via Google), take quizzes, and view their results.
 The app shuffles a set of questions to ensure a unique experience for every user.

 ---

 ## Features
 - **User Registration:** Allows users to create an account.
-- **Login:** Secure access for registered users.
+- **Login:** Secure access for registered users, including Google login.
 - **Quiz Section:**
   - Displays 10 shuffled questions selected randomly from a database of 50 questions.
   - Supports 6 different types of questions (e.g., multiple choice, true/false, etc.).